COHRINT/cops_and_robots/README.md

 cd cops_and_robots
 python setup.py develop
 ```
-**NOTE**: Running `python setup.py develop` installs the cops and robots package with an egg-link so that you can import and develop the code, but that egg-link is not well-formed because of the directory structure, so, [until I can find a fix for it]( http://stackoverflow.com/questions/30737431/module-found-in-install-mode-but-not-in-develop-mode-using-setuptools), we're fixing it manually:
+**NOTE**: Running `python setup.py develop` installs the cops and robots package dependencies, but, [until I can find a fix for it]( http://stackoverflow.com/questions/30737431/module-found-in-install-mode-but-not-in-develop-mode-using-setuptools), it won't add `cops_and_robots` to your virtual environment's python path automatically.
+So, we're fixing it manually:

 ```
-nano ~/virtual_environments/cops_and_robots/lib/python-2.7/site-packages/cops_and_robots.egg-link
+nano ~/virtual_environments/cops_and_robots/lib/python-2.7/site-packages/easy-install.pth
 ```

-Add `src/cops_and_robots` to the first line of the file (in my case, it's `/Users/nick/Downloads/cops_and_robots/src/cops_and_robots`).
+Add `/src` to the absolute path to the cops and robots directory (in my case, I now have `/Users/nick/Downloads/cops_and_robots/src` on the third line of my `easy-install.pth`).

 Test out the code:
 ```